-Mohammed said the response was so strong, they’re were still getting people asking where they could buy the Turkish delight two years later.
-So when a space came up recently at the Central Market, they jumped on it.
+Mohammed said the response was so strong, they were still getting people asking where they could buy the Turkish delight two years later.
+So when a space finally came up at the Central Market, they jumped on it.

 The store boasts around 20 flavours of Turkish delight, from traditional rose – including one with edible rose petals – to pomegranate, lemon lime, orange, strawberry, mint, mango, and choc mint, and all of the treats are gelatine-free, gluten free and dairy free.

 “A lot of the Turkish delight you can usually get in Australia is imported from Turkey.
 And by the time it gets here, it’s quite hard and brittle,” said Mohammed.

 “And a lot of it has gelatine in it, so it’s very gluggy and gluey, and it doesn’t really melt in your mouth – it sticks to your teeth.”

 Their manufacturer only produces the treats exclusively for Naheda’s company, so you can’t get them from any other businesses.

 “It’s made in a very traditional means – he still uses the gas burners and copper pots, so production is limited,” said Mohammed.

 So how does one even begin to choose from 20 flavours?
 Mohammed’s recommendations are the apricot and almond flavour, or apple cinnamon.

 The Turkish Delight is at stall 8 of the Adelaide Central Market.
 For more information and opening times click here.